TitilayoMG/Pie-Sales-Analysis/README.md

 * What days of the week had the highest pie sales?

 ## Data Source
-The data used for this analysis was provided by Dahel Techies and Consultants during my internship program
+The data used for this analysis was provided by Dahel Techies and Consultants during internship program

 ## Skills and Concepts Demonstrated
 The following are skills and concepts demonstrated when working on this project